AresMUSH/aresmush.com/tutorials/install/oneclick.md

 ## Add a Security Certificate

 If you are using a domain name, it is strongly recommended that you configure your web portal with a security certificate, so players can connect securely using HTTPS instead of HTTP.

+{% tip %}
+You can't use a security certificate without a domain name.
+If you're just using a raw IP address, skip to the next section.
+{% endtip %}

 1. Log in to your server shell, but this time use the **ares** user.
 2. Run the following commands: